Recently rebuilt your home, and have got too much scrap plywood lying around your house?

 A towel holder or a decorative wall shelf in your bathroom is a perfect way to use that extra scrap wood.

-You can make this project as big or small as you’d like and paint or stain it to match your bathroom’s décor.
+You can do this project as big or small as you’d like and paint or stain it to match your bathroom’s décor.

 13- Garden Tool Tote